Frequently asked

 How do I organise my visa?

 Contact the relevant local embassy, or visit a travel agent, to organise your visa/s.
-Embassy websites will always have information about requirements, visa costs and will provide the required forms.
+Embassy websites will always have information about requirements and visa costs and will provide the required forms.
 If you are uncomfortable with the visa process, you can visit a travel agent who can arrange these for you at a cost.

-Travel costs
+Domestic Travel costs

 What travel costs will the Foundation cover?

-For domestic travel, the Foundation will cover the cost of a return economy, seat-only fare.
-Depending on the destination, amounts may adjust, but as a general rule the Foundation will fund up to the following amounts:
+Depending on the destination, amounts may be adjusted, but as a general rule the Foundation will fund up to the following amounts (return travel):

 • From regional North Island – up to $350

-• From South Island – up to $400
+• From South Island – up to $450

-If for some reason participants book a higher level flight, the Foundation will reimburse the relative cost of the seat-only fare.
+If for some reason participants book a higher-level flight, the Foundation will reimburse the relative cost of the seat-only fare.

 The Foundation will reimburse the cost of a return airport bus fare at the destination.